 To place water in to your coach fresh water system, use one of the following methods.
-Different fresh water entry's are used depending on model and floor plan.

-- A. City Water Fill See Figure 1 - Water is received into the system through a direct hookup, referred to as "city water fill".
+- A. City Water Fill See Figure 1 Water is received into the system through a direct hookup, referred to as "city water fill".
 Attach a hose to the hook up and supply line.
 Open the faucet from the supply line.
-Enter the unit, and open any faucet, to allow air to escape, as there may be some air pockets. - 2.
-You have the option to use direct water from your city water hookup, or water from your fresh water tank. - See figure 2, (following page) which some units use, showing the water valve control board, with usage instructions, for the water system.
-This board is located inside a storage compartment door.
+Enter the unit, and open any faucet, to allow air to escape, as there may be some air pockets. - Figure 1 - B. Gravity Water Fill See Figure 2 To place water into the fresh water tank, Remove cap from fill.
+Insert water hose 4 to 6 inches into the 1-1/4 inch flex tube.
+Open the water supply faucet.
+DO NOT overfill the tank as it could burst.
+It is not designed to hold pressure.

+You have the option to use direct water from your city water hookup, or water from your fresh water tank.